--On average, properties that stayed on the Houston real estate market for more than 90 days sold for 1.3% LESS than the median sale price, despite being priced 2.2% HIGHER when they originally listed.
+-On average, properties that stayed on the Houston real estate market for more than 90 days sold for 1.3% LESS than the median sale price, despite being priced 2.2% HIGHER when they were originally listed.

 -Properties that did the worst started by overpricing by 10% or more.

 Putting up a price that’s too high and too far from your home’s market value can produce a number of negative effects on your home selling experience.

 It will take a lot longer to sell, and you’ll most likely end up selling much lower.
 Overpriced homes sit longer on the market.
 The longer it sits on the market, the more price reductions it will be prone to.
 Consequently, the seller ends up losing both money and valuable time.

 It can ward off potential buyers.
 With your home priced unusually higher than similar properties in the area, buyers could steer clear of your listing.
 Good agents can easily spot overpriced homes, and even without one, buyers simply want a good deal.

 With your listing going stale, buyers will fail to see its value.
 If you see a listing that’s been up for a long time, you’ll most likely ask, “What’s wrong with this home?”
 In effect, buyers will feel like they have the upper hand if they do decide to make an offer.

 It won’t show up in the right search results.
 50% of buyers use the internet to look for a home.
 Most websites have filters they can change, such as the amount they’re willing to spend.
 If you overprice your home, you might lose a big chunk of buyers at your price point.